 Pretty easy to this one out.
-It’s a term for idiot or eejit.
+It’s a term for idiot.
 “The tourist was being an eejit in Temple Bar.”

-Another Irish/Gaelic saying (pronounced like fallcha).
+Another Irish saying (pronounced like fall-cha).
 This means welcome.
 If you’re staying in a hotel or going on a guided tour you’ll probably hear this.

-It’s like saying good job or good for you.
-“Fair play to you for getting that promotion.”
+It’s like saying “good job” or “good for you.”
+As in, “fair play to you for getting that promotion.”

-Another term for apartment.
-You’ll see the word apartment used sometimes to, but you’ll often see flat as well.
+Another term for an apartment.
+You’ll see the word apartment used sometimes, but you’ll often see flat as well.

 This is the hot water tank in a house or flat.
 Often you’ll need to turn on the immersion to get hot water for your sink/shower/bath.
-It usually take a few minutes for the water to get hot.
-After your done using the sink/shower/bath you’ll need to turn the immersion off, or else your heating bill will go up.
+It usually takes a few minutes for the water to get hot.
+After you’re done using the sink/shower/bath you’ll need to turn the immersion off, or else your heating bill will go up.